Mercury(II) acetate

-Mercury(II) acetate, also known as mercuric acetate is a chemical compound, the mercury(II) salt of acetic acid, with the formula Hg(O_{2}CCH_{3})_{2}.
+Mercury(II) acetate, also known as mercuric acetate, is a chemical compound, the mercury(II) salt of acetic acid, with the formula (CH3COO)2Hg|auto=1.
 Commonly abbreviated Hg(OAc)_{2}, this compound is employed as a reagent to generate organomercury compounds from unsaturated organic precursors.
 It is a white, water-soluble solid, but some samples can appear yellowish with time owing to decomposition.

 Structure

 Mercury(II) acetate is a crystalline solid consisting of isolated Hg(OAc)_{2} molecules with Hg-O distances of 2.07 Å. Three long, weak intermolecular Hg···O bonds of about 2.75 Å are also present, resulting in a slightly distorted square pyramidal coordination geometry at Hg.

 Synthesis and reactions

 Mercury(II) acetate can be produced by reaction of mercuric oxide with acetic acid.